-This group of disorders has been given ICD-11 code 8E4A.0 by the World Health Organisation but despite this there is resistance to accepting it as a diagnosis by some medical practitioners in the UK.
-An audit done in 2018 by The Children’s e-Hospital showed that 90% of GP’s were unfamiliar with this condition.
+This group of disorders has been given ICD-11 code 8E4A.0 by the World Health Organisation but despite this an audit done in 2018 by The Children’s e-Hospital showed that 90% of GP’s were unfamiliar with this condition.

 This group of disorders is thought to occur after the body produces an antibody to fight a common everyday infection.
 This antibody then goes on to stimulate a part of the brain called the basal ganglia which is involved with movement control (or regulation of obsessive compulsive behaviours) and this results in the abnormal movement, feeling or compulsion that the patient experiences.

 PANS (Paediatric acute-onset neuropsychiatric syndrome) describes a clinical syndrome that may be caused by noninfectious or infectious triggers.
 Proposed diagnostic criteria for PANS include: the sudden onset of OCD or severely restricted food intake, severe neuropsychiatric symptoms (eg, anxiety, depression, emotional lability, etc) or symptoms not better explained by a known neurologic or medical disorder.
 The key words in this are “sudden onset”.
 Symptoms appear dramatically and there is a rapid shift in the child’s behaviour.

 Rheumatic fever has been a less commonly recognised condition over the past 30-40 years.
 Part of the diagnostic criteria for rheumatic fever included a condition called “Sydenham’s chorea” or ‘St. Vitus dance” .
 This was an abnormality of movement which was associated with streptococcal infection.
 Individuals diagnosed with rheumatic fever were given long term prophylactic penicillin to treat the condition and prevent disease relapse.